kasperp/angular-react/README.md

 ```

 ## Reusing angular services
-In an existing angular application you'll often build services or filters that you wish to use from your React component.
+In an existing angular application you'll often have existing services or filters that you wish to use from your React component.
 You can use angular's dependency injector to get hold of those.

 ```javascript
 app.filter( 'hero', function() {